 Should fear of people finding out about your bankruptcy case prevent you from seeking bankruptcy relief?

 The benefits of filing for bankruptcy far outweigh any temporary embarrassment you may feel about filing for Chapter 7 or Chapter 13.
 With a bankruptcy discharge, you can eliminate most of your unsecured debt, such as medical bills, credit card debt, personal loans, some personal judgments, and old personal income tax debts.
-Depending on your situation, you could potentially eliminate all of your debts by filing for bankruptcy.
+Depending on your situation, you could potentially eliminate all your debts by filing for bankruptcy.

 While business bankruptcy filings may be more common in the newspaper, personal bankruptcy may also show up in public records.
 Check out the image below for an example (source).